Nitjsefnie/stratzscraper/README.md

 | `best` | Best-performing player per hero. | `hero_id`, `player_id`, `matches`, `wins` |
 | `meta` | Key/value metadata for scheduler features. | `key`, `value` |

-`ensure_schema` recreates these tables when invoked, enabling quick resets during development, while `release_incomplete_assignments` clears any stuck tasks during startup.【F:database.py†L1-L68】

 ## Security and Error Handling Considerations
 - **Token Privacy**: Stratz API tokens remain in the browser's `localStorage` and are only transmitted in GraphQL requests to Stratz.
-Removing a token row deletes it from storage.【F:static/js/app.js†L121-L229】
+Removing a token row deletes it from storage.
 - **Task Recovery**: Workers reset tasks with both the Steam ID and task type so the backend can reopen the correct phase without data corruption.
-Startup cleanup also clears any half-finished assignments after crashes.【F:static/js/app.js†L481-L538】【F:database.py†L55-L68】
+Startup cleanup also clears any half-finished assignments after crashes.
-- **Backoff Strategy**: The exponential backoff loop remains in place to avoid hammering the API during failure storms, with the UI surfacing the minimum active backoff.【F:static/js/app.js†L1-L119】【F:static/js/app.js†L481-L538】
+- **Backoff Strategy**: The exponential backoff loop avoids hammering the API during failure storms, with the UI surfacing the minimum active backoff.

 ## Extending the Application
-- Adjust BFS depth handling or implement depth limits to bound how far the scraper explores from the seed account.【F:app.py†L60-L222】
+- Adjust BFS depth handling or implement depth limits to bound how far the scraper explores from the seed account.
-- Add additional progress metrics (e.g., number of newly discovered accounts per depth) by extending the `/progress` endpoint and UI display.【F:app.py†L224-L241】【F:static/js/app.js†L216-L226】
+- Add additional progress metrics (e.g., number of newly discovered accounts per depth) by extending the `/progress` endpoint and UI display.
-- Enhance the leaderboard with win-rate calculations or timestamps to provide richer insights from the aggregated stats.【F:app.py†L181-L203】【F:app.py†L272-L277】
+- Enhance the leaderboard with win-rate calculations or timestamps to provide richer insights from the aggregated stats.

-This documentation reflects the BFS-based scraping workflow implemented in this repository.